simepar/infohidro-icons/README.md

 ## Get Started

 ### Installation
-Import the icons from CDN:
+Import the icons from:
 ```
 <link rel="stylesheet" href="https://simepar.github.io/infohidro-icons/style.css">
 ```

 ### HTML
-Using the span tag you can add the icons' classes:
+Using the span tag you can add the icons:

 ```
 <span class="icon-infohidro-<icon_class>"></span>